akshatjain04/testserver-cucumber/README.md

 ### Usage without maven

-If you're not running java or simply want to run cucumber tests from the command-line you can use the testserver-cucumber-all dependency; add it to your classpath and run the contained Cucumber CLI:
+If you're not running java or simply want to run cucumber tests from the command-line you can use the testserver-cucumber-all jar file which includes all required libraries including the Cucumber runtime.
+Run tests with:

 ```
 java -jar testserver-cucumber-all-1.0.0.jar <path to feature-files>